carlaKC/cryptography-camp-prework/week1/exercises/notes.md

 φ(n) = # (ℤ/mℤ*) = #{ 0 <= a <= m: gcd(a, m) = 1}
 (# = count in set)

+Fast multiplication:
+- In cryptography applications, we often need to compute large powers of a number g modulo N, where N may be massive
+- Naively, we can do this with repeated multiplications g1 ≡  g (mod N) g2 ≡  g * g1 (mod N)
+  g3 ≡  g * g2 (mod N)
+  ...
+  ga ≡  g * g(a-1) (mod N)

+Computing 2^1000 would take longer than the known age of the universe.

+We can use binary expansion of the exponent A to simplify this to a series of squares and multiplications eg: 3^218:
+- Express 218 as a sum of powers of 2
+- Express 3 to the power of those powers of 2
+= 3 ^ 2 * 3 ^ (2^3) * 3 ^ (2^4) * 3 ^ (2^6) * 3 ^ (2^7)

+Each exponent is the square of the previous one, so we can express this quite simply.

+When we compute the product, we can also take the modulo after each multiplication so we never have to hold large values.

+Steps in this algorithm:
+1. Compute the binary expansion of A as:
+   A = A0 + A1*2 + A2 * 2^2 ... + Ar * 2^r
+2. Compute the powers of g^2^i (mod n) for 0 <= i < r
+   Each term is the square of the previous one
+3. Compute g^A using the formuala:
+  g^A = g^( A0 + ... + Ar*2^r)
+      = a0 * a1 ... ar^Ar (mod N)

+Running time:
+- It takes at most 2r multiplications modulo N to compute g^A.
+- Since A >= 2^r it takes at most 2log2(A) multiplications modulo N

+It takes
 ## Reading 3a

 - An integer is prime if p > 1 and the only positive integer divisors